ejpring/docker-centos-streams/samples/SimpleStreamsApplication/README.md

 To use your Streaming Analytics service from outside IBM Cloud, you will need to get credentials for it and store them locally.
 To create credentials, go to your [IBM Cloud dashboard](https://console.bluemix.net/dashboard/apps) again and click on your service, then click on 'Service Credentials', then click on 'New Credentials'.
 Fill in the form and click 'Add', then click on 'View Credentials', then click the 'copy to clipboard' icon.
 Then use any text editor to open the file ['vcap-template.json'](./cloud/vcap-template.json) in this directory', fill it in as indicated by the comments, and save the file as 'vcap.json' in this directory.

 The service can be managed remotely via the [Streaming Analytics REST API](https://console.bluemix.net/apidocs/220-streaming-analytics).
-If you have installed Python version 3, you  can install [IBM Streams Python support](http://ibmstreams.github.io/streamsx.topology/doc/releases/1.9/pythondoc/) by executing this command:
+If you have installed Python version 3, you can install the [IBM Streams Python support](http://ibmstreams.github.io/streamsx.topology/doc/releases/1.9/pythondoc/) by executing this command:

     pip install streamsx==1.9.0a2